How long can a colonial ship stay at sea?

 How fast can a colonial ship sail?

 Ships between the 16th and 18th centuries maintained their speeds over the years and would travel a distance of between 100 and 150 miles per day.
 The reason is that the hull speed of a sailing ship is around 1.35 times the square root of the waterline length in feet, so a ship of average length that has a height of 75 feet tall will maintain a speed of around 8 knots, which is 9.2mph.
 A ship twice the height could double that speed but it tops out at a certain height and a maximum safe sailing speed of little over 20mph can be reached for a ship large enough to sail for 3 months.
-There are a ton of factors that determine a ships speed, with hull shape, cargo weight, sail size and layout and a load of environmental factors all playing a part in a ships sailing speed.
+There are a ton of factors that determine a ship’s speed, with hull shape, cargo weight, sail size and layout, and a load of environmental factors all playing a part in a ship’s sailing speed.

 What’s the longest time a ship can stay at sea for?

 One of the things they used to do from the 16th century onwards was provide the sailors with small beer instead of water.
 Small beer is simply just beer that has a very low alcohol content of between 1% and 2% alcohol.
-The reason for this is because the alcohol was strong enough to stop bacteria that can cause the water to go stagnant and cause sickness, but not strong enough to have the crew completely wasted all the time.
-For most of the 1600s the standard daily ration for a sailor in the British navy was 1 gallon of small beer and a pound of hardtack each day.
+The reason for this is that the alcohol was strong enough to stop bacteria that can cause the water to go stagnant and cause sickness, but not strong enough to have the crew completely wasted all the time.
+For most of the 1600s, the standard daily ration for a sailor in the British navy was 1 gallon of small beer and a pound of hardtack each day.

 What did they eat on colonial ships?